Nation of Islam and antisemitism

 A number of organizations and academics consider the Nation of Islam (NOI) to be antisemitic.
-The NOI has engaged in Holocaust denial, and exaggerates the role of Jews in the African slave trade; mainstream historians, such as Saul S. Friedman, have said Jews had a negligible role.
+Leaders of the Nation of Islam, like Louis Farrakhan, have engaged in Holocaust denial, and exaggerates the role of Jews in the African slave trade; mainstream historians, such as Saul S. Friedman, have said Jews had a negligible role.
 The NOI has repeatedly rejected charges made against it as false and politically motivated.

 Charges of antisemitism

 The Anti-Defamation League, the Southern Poverty Law Center, the American Jewish Committee, the American Jewish Congress, and the Stephen Roth Institute for the Study of Contemporary Antisemitism and Racism have condemned the Nation of Islam as antisemitic.

 Scholars of comparative religion have argued that the Nation of Islam is antisemitic and advocates Holocaust denial.
 For instance, in the Global Journal of Classical Theology, Professor Richard V. Pierard writes:

 Holocaust denial is a stock in trade of Ku Klux Klan, Neo-Nazi, Skinhead...and one also finds it in Black hate groups like Louis Farrakhan's Nation of Islam, some Afrocentrist writers, and in Arab anti-Israel rhetoric.
 The common thread running through all these manifestations is anti-Semitism; that is, hatred or dislike of Jews.

 A report by the Stephen Roth Institute for studying Anti-Semitism and Racism states the following:

 Louis Farrakhan, and the Nation of Islam (NOI), which he heads, have a long, well-documented record of hate-filled and anti-Semitic rhetoric.
 Over the years, NOI ministers and representatives have regularly expressed anti-Semitic, anti-white, anti-homosexual and anti-Catholic sentiments in their speeches.
 Furthermore, The Final Call, the NOI's official organ, reflects the anti-Semitism of Farrakhan and his organization.

 Louis Farrakhan in a press conference at the Spinas Hotel, Tehran, Iran.

 British Home Secretary Jack Straw and lawyers for the Home Office have also described Farrakhan's views as "anti-semitic and racially divisive", and as a result he has been banned from the United Kingdom since 1986.

 A Catholic magazine, This Rock, has described the Nation of Islam as both antisemitic and anti-Catholic.

 A number of prominent secular humanists have written that the NOI is antisemitic.
 Hating in the Name of God, by Benjamin Radford (Council for Secular Humanism website), and Madeline Weld's address to the 1995 annual meeting of the Humanist Association of Canada are examples of such criticism.